 Spreadsheet | Google Sheets | Customizable, manual input | Free | Flexible |

-Budgeting App | Mint | Bank syncing, expense tracking | Free | User-friendly |
+Budgeting App | YNAB | Bank syncing, expense tracking | Free | User-friendly |

 Accounting Software | QuickBooks | Invoicing, financial reporting | 25/month | Comprehensive features |

-- Fill in the Tool Comparison Chart: Research and list tools that fit your budgeting needs, noting their features, costs, and any personal observations.
+- Fill in the tool comparison chart: Research and list tools that fit your budgeting needs, noting their features, costs, and any personal observations.

-- Evaluate Options: Compare the tools based on what features are most important to you and your workflow.
+- Evaluate options: Compare the tools based on what features are most important to you and your workflow.

-- Select a Tool: Choose the budgeting tool or app that aligns best with your preferences and needs.
+- Select a tool: Choose the budgeting tool or app that aligns best with your preferences and needs.

 Evaluation